c3d/recorder/README.md

     recorder_test.c:169: [198750795 10.003122] MAIN:   Record cost     =         50ns

 Lines begin with the source code location in the program where the record was taken.
+This is optional, and is under control of a recorder tweak called `recorder_location`.
+Another tweak, `recorder_functions`, selects whether that location includes the function name.

 The number following the source location is the *order* of records, a global sequence number that helps relate records made in different recorders or from different threads.
+The display of the order can be configured using the `recorder_order` tweak.

 The order is followed by a *timestamp*, which counds the number of seconds since the start of the program.
 On 32-bit machines, the timestamp is precise to the ms. On 64-bit machines, it is precise to the microsecond.
+The time stamp can be displayed as absolute time since midnight using the `recorder_abstime` tweak.
+The relative time can be disabled by setting `recorder_reltime` tweak to 0.
+With `recorder_abstime=1 recorder_reltime=0`, the recorder dump will look as follows:

+     [11 09:06:16.718056] recorder: Activating tweak 'recorder_abstime' (0x10cba0910)
+     [12 09:06:16.718062] recorder: Activating 'MAIN' (0x10cb84148)
+     [13 09:06:16.718062] recorder: Activating 'Pauses' (0x10cb851b8)
+     [14 09:06:16.718063] recorder: Activating 'Special' (0x10cb89228)
+     [15 09:06:16.718063] recorder: Activating 'SpeedTest' (0x10cb8a298)

 Finally, the rest of the record is a printout of what was recorded.

 The recorder dump is generally sorted according to order and should show time stamps in increasing order.
 However, as the example above